Murphyyork/Lambda-Project/README.md

 ```
 The character "a" is taken as a name that changes into more and more specific parts of the nested expression.
 It is subject to substitution if it is a variable in the body of an abstraction (e.g., if "a" is the body of λx.x) or if it is an argument in an application (e.g., if "a" is the argument of (λx.x) y).
 The while loop as shown above, halts when "a" is a variable, because then the innermost part of the expressions has been reached.
 The time complexity of substitution in this loop is O(n), n being the number of characters of "a".
 How often such a substitution takes place, depends on the number of nested expressions and types of expressions.

 This complex structure begs the question if there is not a simpler method to substitute only free variables, unfortunately, we have not found one.
 The difficulty in this specific substitution is understanding how one can access all the different parts of an expression, as the "self" in this class only has two attributes: an argument and a function.
-It is tempting to think that it would be much easier to encorporate these rules of substituting free or bound variables in the variable class itself, but in the variable class it is impossible to know if the variable is bound or not, as the expression in which the variable occurs is not known in the variable class itself.
+It is tempting to think that it would be much easier to incorporate these rules of substituting free or bound variables in the variable class itself, but in the variable class it is impossible to know if the variable is bound or not, as the expression in which the variable occurs is not known in the variable class itself.
 It may be possible to write these rules in the abstraction class, which is then called upon in the reduction method.
 However, a consequence might be that substitution as a method independent of reduction might not function as well.

 The last bit of the reduction method is quite easy to read:
 ```python